codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles/switch-git-context-from-oauth-to-pat.md

 ## Details

 1. Use the [Codefresh CLI](https://codefresh-io.github.io/cli/) to get all available contexts:
 `codefresh get contexts`

 2. In the output, find the name of the git context you want to update.
 3. Use the Codefresh CLI to get the YAML version of the git context and save it to a file:
 `codefresh get context [git-context-name] --decrypt -o yaml > gitContext.yaml`
 4. Open the file and switch the YAML to the following.
 The section that needs to be changed is mainly the `spec.data` section.

+    ```yaml
     apiVersion: v1
     kind: context
     metadata:
       default: false